web-auth/doc/the-webauthn-server/the-hard-way/README.md

 * `none`: no attestation is provided
 * `fido-u2f`: for non-FIDO2 compatible devices \(old U2F security token\)
-* `packed`: generaly used by
+* `packed`: generally used by
 * `android key`: commonly used by old or disconnected Android devices
 * `android safety net`: for new Android devices like smartphones
-* `trusted platform module`: for devices with built-in secutrity chips
+* `trusted platform module`: for devices with built-in security chips

 {% hint style="danger" %}
 All these attestation types are supported, but you should only use the `none` one unless you plan to use the [Attestation and Metadata Statement](../../deep-into-the-framework/attestation-and-metadata-statement.md).
 {% endhint %}

 {% hint style="warning" %}
 The _Android SafetyNet Attestation Statement_ is a JWT that can be verified by the library, but can also be checked online by hitting the Google API.
-This method drastically increase the security for the attestation type but requires a [PSR-18 compatible HTTP Client](https://www.php-fig.org/psr/psr-18/) and [an API key](https://developer.android.com/training/safetynet/attestation).
+This method drastically increases the security for the attestation type but requires a [PSR-18 compatible HTTP Client](https://www.php-fig.org/psr/psr-18/) and [an API key](https://developer.android.com/training/safetynet/attestation).
 {% endhint %}

 ```php